Vaginal Access Procedures & Advanced Laparoscopic Techniques

-Vaginal access procedure refers to the use of the vaginal opening to assist with the surgery.
-By using the vaginal opening during procedures such as hysterectomy, removal of pelvic masses or endometriosis, the surgeon limits the size and number of incisions in the abdominal wall.
+The Center for Innovative GYN Care® (CIGC®) has pioneered advanced surgical techniques to assist in the performance of DualPortGYN® and LAAM® procedures.
+Vaginal access procedures refer to the use of the vaginal opening to assist with surgical procedures such as hysterectomy, removal of pelvic masses, or endometriosis.
+This technique limits the size and number of incisions a surgeon will apply to the abdominal wall.
 This decreases pain, complications, and recovery time.
 The following is a list of some of the more common vaginal access procedures performed by CIGC surgeons.

 Uterine/Fibroid Debulking Through the Vagina